 If enabled, a Check Out All button will appear on the Present tab of the roster.
 This will check out everyone who is Present on the roster all at once.
-This only applies if Allow Checkout is enabled in the check-in type's configuration.
+This only applies if Enable Check-out in Manager is enabled in the check-in type's configuration.